Crotalus viridis: Distribution and habitat

-Prairie rattlesnakes are found in North America over much of the Great Plains, the eastern foothills and some intermontane valleys of the Rocky Mountains, from southwestern Canada through the United States to northern Mexico.
-In Canada, they occur in Alberta and Saskatchewan; in the US in eastern Idaho, most of Montana, North Dakota, South Dakota, Wyoming, Nebraska, Colorado, Kansas, Oklahoma, Texas, New Mexico, northeastern Arizona, extreme western Iowa, and in Mexico in northern Coahuila and northwestern Chihuahua.
+Prairie rattlesnakes are found in North America over much of the Great Plains, the eastern foothills and some intermontane valleys of the Rocky Mountains, and from southwestern Canada through the United States to northern Mexico.
+In Canada, they occur in Alberta and Saskatchewan; in the US, they are found in eastern Idaho, most of Montana, North Dakota, South Dakota, Wyoming, Nebraska, Colorado, Kansas, Oklahoma, Texas, New Mexico, northeastern Arizona, and extreme western Iowa, and in Mexico in northern Coahuila and northwestern Chihuahua.
 Its vertical range is from 100 m near the Rio Grande to over 2775 m in elevation in Wyoming.

 Wright and Wright (1957) and Klauber (1997) both mention Utah as within the range of this species, including maps showing it confined to the extreme southeastern part of the state.
 The type locality is described as "the Upper Missouri [Valley, USA]".
 An emendation was proposed by H.M.
 Smith and Taylor (1950) to "Gross, Boyd County, Nebraska."

 Habitat characteristics can vary depending on subspecies and range.
 Generally, western rattlesnakes occupy areas with an abundant prey base.
 Many subspecies occupy somewhat rocky areas with outcrops serving as den sites.
-Prairie rattlesnakes have also been known to occupy burrows of other animals.
-They seem to prefer dry areas with moderate vegetation coverage.
-Vegetation cover will vary depending on region and subspecies.
+Prairie rattlesnakes have been known to occupy burrows of other animals.
+They seem to prefer dry areas with moderate vegetation coverage, which varies depending on region and subspecies.